-Juju is in out Hospice program.
 Juju has been in foster care for quite some time.
 When he was originally rescued in 2011 he had been living in a rabbit hutch and came to RMCR in a deplorable condition.
 Since then Juju has had a tough time with skin issues and allergies and had developed thinning hair with hair loss.
 Allergy treatment, skin management, and a controlled diet will be a part of his life moving forward.
 He has now grown in a beautiful coat of hair.
 However, he is developing dementia which causes him to get confused as to where he is and if he should come into the house or another room when called.
 He will howl or try to get away when confused.
 Juju enjoys his days being independent and eating good food, taking car rides and going on walks.
-He is living in a foster home with companion animals and loving humans.
-Special Diet or Food Allergies, Skin Allergies
+He is living in a foster home with companion animals and loving humans and is part of our hospice / Compassionate Care Program.

 Juju has done well with children and other dogs.
 He will however growl at another dog with a warning that they should get away if they are doing something he does not want them to be doing, like getting near his bone or his cuddle spot on his foster’s lap.
 His exposure to cats is unknown.
 But overall, Juju is kind, sweet, very loving and enjoyable.
 He is happy to go in the car, and to follow his foster mom and his companion dogs everywhere around the house being included in family activities.
 He is crate trained and house trained.